Abdul-Awwal/Light-and-sound-game/README.md

 <br><br>
 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words) :
 <br><br>
-The main challenge encountered was understanding the function implementation in javascript.
+The main challenge encountered was understanding the function implementation in javascript as it is a somewhat new language to me.
 Javascript is case sensitive so I spent quite a bit of time trying to debug my function call.
 When i figured out it was case sensitive it was a matter of changing the function name.
 <br><br>
 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words):
 <br><br>I have a few questions about web development: